 While we don’t know exactly how the Steam Deck and the Nintendo Switch OLED will stack up to each other in practice, we can say that they have very different demographics in mind.
 The Nintendo Switch OLED, like other Switch models, targets a console-centric audience, with a streamlined interface and a focus on Nintendo franchises.

 The Steam Deck, on the other hand, seems like a much more powerful and open-ended device, letting you run more demanding games at a higher clip, and expecting you to bring at least some of your own hardware to the party.

 And yet, while both devices look promising, neither one seems indispensable right now.
 The Nintendo Switch OLED, at its core, is simply a slightly larger Switch, with a slightly prettier screen, and considerably more storage space.
 It’s arguably worth an extra $50 over the core Switch model, but it’s probably not worth another $350 if you already own one of Nintendo’s handheld hybrids.

 Likewise, the Steam Deck looks promising, but Valve has had a tough time with hardware in the past.
 The company seemed to lose interest in the inventive Steam Controller and the convenient Steam Link long before they reached their full potential; the company’s ambitious line of Steam Machines never materialized at all.
 And even if the Steam Deck performs beautifully, there’s the question of how long it will last, as PC technology tends to advance much faster than console generations.

-For the moment, we can say that PC gamers will want to keep an eye on the Steam Deck, while console gamers will want to keep an eye on the Switch OLED.
-And, as always, you never really know how a piece of hardware will work until the reviews start coming in, including our own.
+For the moment, we can say that PC gamers will want to keep an eye on the Steam Deck, while console gamers will want to consider the Nintendo Switch OLED.